Soldier Hollow: 2002 Winter Olympics & Paralympics

 During the 2002 games Soldier Hollow hosted the biathlon, cross-country skiing, and Nordic combined events.
 The venue itself hosted 64,160 biathlon spectators, 99,320 cross-country spectators, and 1,794 Nordic combined spectators during these events.
 During the 2002 Winter Paralympics the venue hosted the biathlon and cross-country events.

 Soldier Hollow was the furthest venue from Salt Lake City with an estimated drive time of 2-2.5 hours from downtown during the games.
 Because of this distance from any large population centers, a special Western Experience was created at the venue's spectator plaza to give visitors activities to do between competitions.
 The Western Experience included music and entertainment, a mountain rendezvous, pioneer reenactments, cowboy camps, wild mustang exhibit and American Indian displays, along with concession stands.

 In order to help cut down on vehicle traffic in the local canyons during the games, and to give spectators a unique experience, SLOC reached an agreement with the historic Heber Valley Railroad to transport spectators to the Soldier Hollow venue.
 A special station was constructed along the railroad tracks near the venue which would allow for two to four trains, carrying 200 passengers each, per day.
 The Heber Valley Railroad's numbers 618 and 75 steam-engines, were joined by the Nevada Northern Railway Museum's number 93 steam-engine, in pulling eight-car trains full of passengers, to the Soldier Hollow depot where they disembarked and continued to the venue entrance on a horse-drawn sleigh.

+2034 Winter Olympics & Paralympics

+Soldier Hollow is slated to again host hosted the biathlon, cross-country skiing, and the cross country skiing portion of the Nordic combined events during the 2034 Winter Olympics.